JeganPeriasamy/AWS-Beanstalk/README.md

 15. Test the URL

-STEPS
+# STEPS
 1. Create KEYPAIR ---- Name:vprofilebeankey------PEM
-2. Create SG
-•	Name:vprofilebackendSG
-•	All Traffic —its own SG ( To interact with  the services that uses this)
+2. Create SG (Name:vprofilebackendSG = All Traffic —its own SG ( To interact with  the services that uses this)
 3. RDS
-•	subnet group ----Create---name:vprofilerdssubgroup---Default VPC---Add All AZ-and Subnets--- ( NETWORK THAT WE CREATED AND This NETWORK YOU ARE GOING TO LAUNCH YOUR DATABASE INSTANCE )
+4.	subnet group ----Create---name:vprofilerdssubgroup---Default VPC---Add All AZ-and Subnets--- ( NETWORK THAT WE CREATED AND This NETWORK YOU ARE GOING TO LAUNCH YOUR DATABASE INSTANCE )

-•	PARAMETER GROUPS ---- ( TO CHANGE THE DATABASE PARAMETER AND SINCC RDS YOU CANT SO SSH AND CHANGE CONFIGURATION -  FOR THE DATABASE YOU WANT TO CREATE )
+5. PARAMETER GROUPS ---- ( TO CHANGE THE DATABASE PARAMETER AND SINCC RDS YOU CANT SO SSH AND CHANGE CONFIGURATION -  FOR THE DATABASE YOU WANT TO CREATE )

-•	Create parameter group ---MYSQL8----Name:vprofileparagroup---create
+ Create parameter group ---MYSQL8----Name:vprofileparagroup---create

-•	Create database---Standard create---MYSQL---Templete:Dev/Test---Availability:Single db instance----Setting –name:vprofilerdssql---username:Admin---Autogenerate password----burstable classes---show old select T2 micro or T3----storage:Gp2---20GB---Connectivity: Don’t connect to Ec2----No public access ----Security group: Backend we created---Additional cnfig: Initial database name = accounts----parameter group:ours---logs select all logs to cloudwatch----CREATE
+6. Cate database---Standard create---MYSQL---Templete:Dev/Test---Availability:Single db instance----Setting –name:vprofilerdssql---username:Admin---Autogenerate password----burstable classes---show old select T2 micro or T3----storage:Gp2---20GB---Connectivity: Don’t connect to Ec2----No public access ----Security group: Backend we created---Additional cnfig: Initial database name = accounts----parameter group:ours---logs select all logs to cloudwatch----CREATE

-•	View credential detail : copy and save user name and password
+7. View credential detail : copy and save user name and password

-4. ELASTIC CHACHE
+8. ELASTIC CHACHE
       •	Create Subnet group----Name:vprofilememchachedsg---all the zones are created by default---Create
       •	Create parameter group --- Name:vprofilememchachedpg---Version:memchache 1.6 ---Create
-•	Dashboard ---Create memechache cluster ---Aws cloud---Name:vprofileelasticchsvc----parameter group: select we created ----Node type:cache t2 micro----nodes:1----select our SG ----Create
+      •	Dashboard ---Create memechache cluster ---Aws cloud---Name:vprofileelasticchsvc----parameter group: select we created ----Node type:cache t2 micro----nodes:1----select our SG -Create
       •	Copy the endpoint and save

-5. MQ ( Fully managed message broker service )
+9. MQ ( Fully managed message broker service )
       •	Create ---RabbitMQ---Single instance ----Name:vprofilermq---t3micro----Username:rabbit , Password:Blue7890bunny------Copy and save it -----Network and Security : Private----SG:Backend ----Create
-6. Go to github---SRC---MAIN---resources ---dbbackup.sql----
+10. Go to github---SRC---MAIN---resources ---dbbackup.sql----

-Note : ( THE ONLY WAY TO ACCESS OUR INSTANCE, WHICH IS IN PRIVATE SUBNETS IS THROUGH THE SAME VPC----IN  OUR INSTANCE)-----SO WE ARE GOING TO LAUNCH INSTANCE IN THA SAME VPC ,so we can connect our instance and run this sql query
+Note : ( THE ONLY WAY TO ACCESS OUR INSTANCE, WHICH IS IN PRIVATE SUBNETS IS THROUGH THE SAME VPC----IN  OUR INSTANCE)-----SO WE ARE GOING TO LAUNCH INSTANCE IN THA SAME VPC ,so we can connect our instance and run this sql query)

-7. EC2 ---MAKE SURE IN SAME REGION ---Name:MySQLClient----OS:UBUNTU----select the key pair----Network setting Edit ---Create SG –Name:mysqlclientsg (ssh ansd my ip)---create
+11. EC2 ---MAKE SURE IN SAME REGION ---Name:MySQLClient----OS:UBUNTU----select the key pair----Network setting Edit ---Create SG –Name:mysqlclientsg (ssh ansd my ip)---create
-8. WE HAVE TO ENABLE THE BACKEND SG TO ALLOW CONNECTION FROM THE INSTANCE SG TO SG
+12. WE HAVE TO ENABLE THE BACKEND SG TO ALLOW CONNECTION FROM THE INSTANCE SG TO SG
-9. Go to MysqLclientsg----copy the GS ID ---go to Backend SGInbound rules :add (Custom TCP/3306/mysqlsg)
+13. Go to MysqLclientsg----copy the GS ID ---go to Backend SGInbound rules :add (Custom TCP/3306/mysqlsg)
-10. Copy the Public IP OF EC2----open git bash ----
+14. Copy the Public IP OF EC2----open git bash ----
 •	ssh  -I Downloads/ vprofilebeankey.pem ubuntu@Public Ip
 •	sudo apt update
 •	sudo apt install mysql-client –y